-- The melting point of caramel is 120-150 degrees to make it the perfect consistency for pouring or dipping.
+- The melting point of caramel is 150-170 degrees and makes it the perfect consistency for pouring or dipping.
 If it gets much hotter than that, it will cook the caramel causing it to harden and crack upon cooling.

-- Oven (our preferred method): Turn oven to lowest setting (200 degrees F) and place caramel in a French Oven (We LOVE Le Creuset).
+- Oven (our preferred method): Turn oven to lowest setting (200 degrees F) and place caramel in a French Oven (We LOVE Staub).
 Caramel will take approximately 90-120 minutes to melt completely.
 Watch this quick video for more help.

 - Stove Top: Warm slowly and keep caramel temperature within the melting point temperatures.

 - Microwave: Place your caramel in a microwave-safe dish and cook on high for 1 minute.
 Stir the caramel to ensure equal melting.
-Repeat at 50% until thoroughly melted.
-Be careful to avoid scorching by always watching your caramel and stirring regularly.
+Continue at 50% power in 30 second intervals until thoroughly melted.
+Be careful to avoid scorching by always watching your caramel and stirring at each cooking interval.

 - Crock Pot: The “warm” setting on a crock pot is approx 165 degrees F. Now that you know this, you can melt the caramel in the crock pot, but not for a long amount of time.
 To keep the caramel from burning, you’ll need to work quickly.
 Stir, stir, stir: Just like melting caramel over a double boiler on the stove top, it needs to be continually stirred in a crock pot to keep it from burning.